SakhiArya/wallet/README.md

 ## Points to be noted
 * once the server is up, using swagger(http://localhost:9921/wallet-server/swagger-ui.html#/) one can see all the APIs exposed ,refrence:(https://github.com/SakhiArya/wallet/blob/development/refrence/swagger).
 * Swagger will list all the contracts, refrence: https://github.com/SakhiArya/wallet/blob/development/refrence/login.png, one will be able to substitute the values and test(use 'try it out' option in swagger).
-* Once you run the server the DB would automatically be created in the schema you created, hence if you want to persist data which you created during test/trial please make sure to comment out create command in "HibernateConfig.java" before you run the server again
+* Once you run the server the tables would automatically be created in the schema you created, hence if you want to persist data which you created during test/trial please make sure to comment out create command in "HibernateConfig.java"-Line 90:
+"properties.put(Environment.HBM2DDL_AUTO, "create");" before you run the server again
 * Integration tests can be found under wallet/wallet-api/src/test/java/ApiTest folder.
 * ER Diagram https://github.com/SakhiArya/wallet/blob/development/refrence/e-wallet-ERDiagram.png